August 19, 2019 |

 Turnover.
 Number of apartment units in which residents moved out of the property during the 12-month reporting period.

 Utilities.
-Total cost of all standard utilities and each listed type, net of any income reimbursements for or from residents (i.e., submeter, RUBS, flat fee or similar system).
+Total cost of all standard utilities and each listed type, net of any income reimbursements from residents (e.g. submeter, RUBS, flat fee or similar system).

 Utility Configuration.
 Whether electric, gas, oil and water/sewer utilities to individual units in subject property are: Master Metered, Owner Paid; Master Metered with a Resident Recovery System, (submeter, RUBS, flat fee); Individual Meter, Resident Paid.
 Report grouping is based on the configuration of the primary utility for the residents.

-NAA sends a special note of appreciation to the 180 firms who donated their time to accumulate the data necessary to make this survey valuable.
-The following companies and their officers provided 20 properties or more for the 2018 Survey of Operating Income & Expenses in Rental Apartment Properties.
+A special note of appreciation from NAA to the 157 firms who donated their time to accumulate the data necessary to make this survey valuable.
+The following companies and their officers provided 20 or more properties for the 2019 Survey of Operating Income & Expenses in Rental Apartment Communities.